AriFordsham/GHCWiki/building/using.md

 ## Booting, configuring, cleaning

-GHC uses the `autoconf` tools in the standard Unixy way, thus:
+GHC uses the `autoconf` tools in the standard Unixy way, described in more detail in subsequent subsections on this page:

 ```wiki
       ---------------